Please email your comments & questions to geovisual at comcast.net. Thank you.

 About 1946 - Japanese Temple Bell, Topeka, Kansas (USA).
 Cast in 1795.
 Brought from Japan by crew of USS Topeka.
 Returned to Enkyosan Myokeiji Temple, Shimizu City, in August 1989 during cemony in Topeka.
 Other information from Lawrence Journal-World, August 26, 1989.

 1949 - Bell of Peace, Tamon-in Temple, near Hijiyama Park (just east of Kyobashi-gawa River), Hiroshima (Japan).
 Original bell taken by military during World War II.
 Empty bell tower was among very few wooden structures to survive A-bomb on August 6, 1945.
-Replacement "Bell of Peace" installed in 1949 is first Japanese peace bell?
+Replacement "Bell of Peace" installed in 1949.
+World's first permanent peace bell?
 Image from "A-bombed Structures Speak - The First Special Exhibition of Fy 2008," Hiroshima Peace Memorial Museum, shows 1949 bell & a beam cracked by the A-bomb blast.
+Visited by EWL.

 1950 - "The Bell of Banzai for Absolute Peace," Taihei Temple, Uwajima, Ehime, Shikoku Island (Japan).
 Replaced temple bell seized by military during World War II.
-Cast (including coins from 26 countries) by Chiyoji Nakagawa [1905-1972], mayor of Uwajima 1959-1967 and 1971-1972.
-Original peace bell and model for Japanese Peace Bell at the United Nations.
-Right image is a miniature of the real bell.
+Cast (including coins from 26 countries) by Chiyoji Nakagawa [1905-1972], mayor of Uwajima 1959-1967 & 1971-1972.
+This is the model for the Japanese Peace Bell at the United Nations.''
+May 31, 2007 - Miniature Peace Bell, Uwajima (Japan).
+"A Buddhist priest from Taihei temple presented Hokule'a with a miniature Peace Bell today.
+The bell is a replica of one housed in the temple, a copy of which was given to the United Nations [in 1954].
+Miniatures of the bell were given to John F. Kennedy & Nikita Khruschev during the Cuban Missile crisis [in 1962] to urge them to bring their dispute to a peaceful resolution.
+[Navigator] Nainoa was asked to ring the bell when Hokule'a arrives in Yokohama."

 June 8, 1954 - Japanese Peace Bell, West Court Garden, Secretariat Building, United Nations (UN), New York City, New York (USA).
 Cast (including coins & metal from about 60 UN member countries) by Chiyoji Nakagawa [1905-1972] on October 24, 1952, at "the Tada Factory" (Japan).
 Gift to the UN from the UN Assn. of Japan.
 Rung on the Vernal Equinox and on 21 September to coincide with the opening of the UN General Assembly and the International Day of Peace.
 Click here for Wikipedia article.
 Entry #756 in the "Peace Movement Directory" by James Richard Bennett (2001).
 Click here for Japanese website about the bell.